 Even though e-commerce shops are apparently a wonderful sale channel for rurals and those targetting them, it is not that easy.

 With so many shops out there, e-commerce owner must integrate a SEO campaign on Baidu, to improve their ranking and therefore know stand out from the pack of E-shops.

-You want to have more information abuot SEO?
+You want to have more information abuot ecommerce in China?